Archive

 Ingredients

-3. Place chicken on a parchment paper lined baking sheet.
+Place chicken on a baking sheet lined with parchment paper.
 Bake for 15 minutes.
-Add the sweet potatoes and return to oven for an additional 10 min.
+Add the sweet potatoes and return to oven for an additional 10 minutes.

-4. Pour the marinade in a saucepan and boil.
-Reduce heat to simmer, and cook for at least 20 minutes, until marinade thickens and is reduced to about 1/2 cup.
+Pour the marinade in a saucepan and bring to a boil.
+Reduce heat to a simmer and cook for at least 20 minutes, until marinade thickens and is reduced to about 1/2 cup.

-5. Remove the chicken, flip over, and brush with the reduced marinade.
-Add corn, squash and peppers to pan with chicken, and bake for 15 minutes.
+Remove the chicken, flip, and brush with the reduced marinade.
+Add corn, squash, and peppers to the baking dish with the chicken and bake for 15 minutes.

 Did you make this recipe?